wix/stylable/_docs/references/namespace.md

 # Namespace

+When you use **Stylable** your classes are automatically namespaced to that stylesheet, and to the scope that it defines.
+Each stylesheet has a single [root](./root.md), and defines a scope and namespace.

+## Overriding namespace

-When you develope your application, you might want to hint **stylable** with better readable name to help scope your stylesheet.
+When you develop your application, you might want to hint **Stylable** with better readable name to help scope your stylesheet.

 Use `@namespace` to provide better display name: